LutiM30/LutiM30/README.md

 </div>

 ## 🚀 About Me
 Frontend Developer with 2+ years of experience specializing in building scalable and high-performance web applications.
-Currently pursuing PG Certificate in Web Development at Conestoga College, focusing on creating accessible, responsive, and user-friendly web experiences.
+Recently completed PG Certificate in Web Development at Conestoga College, focusing on creating accessible, responsive, and user-friendly web experiences.

 - 🔭 Currently working on: Mastering Ruby on Rails & Advanced Backend Development
 - 🌱 Learning: Advanced backend architectures and cloud technologies